Sweet potato vs. Potato — Health Impact and Nutrition Comparison

 One average serving size of a potato is half a cup of potatoes, diced, weighing around 75g.
 One average serving size of sweet potatoes is double that amount, equalling one cup of sweet potatoes in cubes that weigh 133g.

-Sweet potatoes are a little higher in calories with 86 per 100g, whereas potatoes contain 77 calories in the same amount.
+Potatoes are only a little higher in calories, with 93 calories per 100g, whereas sweet potatoes contain 90 calories in the same amount.

 Protein and Fats